oscar-barlow/CV/ReadMe.md

 ## Experience

 **Developer - Makers Academy (contracted to HSBC)** (April 2017 - June 2017)

-Two-month consultancy contract - delivered an MVP of an internal tool for reconciling employee data from different sources.
-Learned Java, Spring, and Angular (4).
+* Two-month consultancy contract - delivered an MVP of an internal tool for reconciling employee data from different sources.
+* Pair-programmed practically every day, and helped some of my colleagues to become more confident coders and pairers.
+* Learned Java, Spring, and Angular (4).
+* TDD'd with JUnit, Jasmine(Karma) and Protractor.
+* Demo'd to and clarified requirements with business stakeholders.

 **Freelance Filmmaker** (May 2014 - September 2016)